percona/psmysql-docs/docs/stacktrace.md

 Developers use the stack trace in the debug process, either an interactive investigation or during the post-mortem.
 No configuration is required to generate a stack trace.

-Implemented in *Percona Server for MySQL* 8.0.21-12, stack trace adds the following:
+Stack trace adds the following:

 | Name                                 | Description                                                                                                                                                                                                                                                                       |
 |--------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|